Closed-Loop Nash Competition for Liquidity: Proofs

 \subsection{Proof of Lemma \ref{lemma-system-value}}

-This section contains the lengthy proof of Lemma~\ref{lemma-system-value}, which states that the system of the agents' optimality and consistency conditions has a solution with the properties required for our verification result, Theorem~\ref{thm-verification}.
+This section contains the lengthy proof of Lemma~\ref{lemma-system-value}, which states that the system of the agents' optimality and consistency conditions has a solution with the properties required for our verification result, Proposition~\ref{thm-verification}.

-As derived heuristically in Section~\ref{s:heuristics}, the solution of the ten algebraic equation can be reduced to finding the root of a single complicated but explicit function $\Phi_N(\lambda,\cdot)$:
+As derived heuristically in Section~\ref{s:heuristics}, the solution of the ten algebraic equations can be reduced to finding the root of a single complicated but explicit function $\Phi_N(\lambda,\cdot)$:

 where

 and